davidharabagiu/des-simulator/README.md

 ## About

 Visual simulator for the DES (Data Encryption Standard) algorithm written in C++14.
-Allows for visualising the steps of the algorithm in real time.
-It was build for learning purposes as an assingment for an Applied Cryptography class.
+It allows for visualising the steps of the algorithm in real time.
+It was built for learning purposes as an assignment for an Applied Cryptography class.

 ## Dependencies